18F/18f.gsa.gov/_posts/2015-12-23-looking-back-2015-our-own-words.md

 “Working on the content design for Every Kid in a Park reminded me that government websites **can** be joyful, inclusive, and easy to read.” - **Emileigh Barnes**

 ![The kid-friendly 404 page for everykidinapark.gov](/assets/blog/every-kid-in-a-park/404.png)
-_The Every Kid in a Park homepage, designed for 4th graders._
+_The Every Kid in a Park 404, not found page, designed for fourth graders._

 ### Federalist